npm/npm/doc/npm.md

 * Ability to talk to more than one registry at a time.
 * Abbrev support on the CLI commands
 * A bash-completion script
+* chmod 0755 the bins automatically
+* Use buffers to download tarballs, instead of the "binary" encoding.
+* When the tarball is downloaded, save it to .tmp/name/ver/package.tgz, instead of some random garbage filename.

 ## Version History